mikelou1/mixed-precision-summation/README.md

 | [All-fp16 linear](https://github.com/mikelou1/mixed-precision-summation/blob/main/code/samples/all_fp16_linear.py) | 9.02 | | | | |
 | [All-fp16 sorted pairwise](https://github.com/mikelou1/mixed-precision-summation/blob/main/code/samples/all_fp16_sorted_pairwise.py) | 0.00 | | | | |

-Among the hand-tested baselines, only the Frontier Beam-Search solver clears Tier IV.
+Among the hand-tested baselines, only the two solvers of the previous section — Balanced-Bucket Residual Repair and Selective-Exposure Beam Search — clear Tier IV.
 A small number of moderately-tuned baselines cross Tier III.
 The remainder cluster in Tier II or below, where the no-thinking AI submissions also converged.
 The wide spread within each tier illustrates how parameter choices that look minor (block size, fp32 reduction shape, sort vs. no-sort) translate into substantial score differences across the lower regime, while parameter tuning alone cannot reach Tier IV.

 ## Reproduce Results

 All files necessary to reproduce the score are included in this repository:

+- `sn.py`, the Balanced-Bucket Residual Repair solver (9,999.85, the highest score reported here)
-- `s.py`, the solver implementing `solve(n, values)`
+- `s.py`, the Selective-Exposure Beam Search solver (9,998.97)
 - `judge.cpp`, IEEE 754 simulator that evaluates a blueprint and returns its score
 - `gen.py`, deterministic generator for the 100 benchmark cases at seed $667{,}676{,}767$
-- `g.py`, multi-process grader that runs the solver against all cases and reports the total
+- `g.py`, multi-process grader that runs a solver against all cases and reports the total

 The only requirements are Python 3 and a C++17 compiler.
 No third-party packages are needed; everything uses the standard library.
 The seed is hardcoded in `gen.py`; all scores reported in this writeup were measured against the cases it produces.